holli/referer_tracking/README.md

 ## Extras

-You can add own info to referer_tracking table by creating a column in the table and in your controller giving the value to referer_tracking.
+You can add own info to referer_tracking table giving in your controller the value to referer_tracking.

 ```
 UserController